What we build are machines. What we deliver is reliability.

 The pressure difference procedure is inexpensive and is especially suitable for small testing volumes.
 A pressure difference transmitter detects drops in pressure.
 The system can calculate the leakage rate based on the configured testing volume.

 The mass flow test is suitable for larger testing volumes in order to achieve shorter cycle times.
 The test air is siphoned from an external solid volume into the component.
 After pressure equalization, the air flow escaping from the component is measured.
-As a result, a stable measurement result is achieved, especially for large leakage rates.
+As a result, a stable measurement result is achieved.

 Flow testing is used to determine whether openings, such as bore holes, provide the required permeability.
 It is possible to determine closures of ≥30% with this procedure.
 The back pressure test can identify bottlenecks precisely by means of possible air back pressure.